ardatan/graphql-mesh/website/src/generated-markdown/ServeConfig.generated.md

   * `cert` (type: `String`, required)
 * `endpoint` (type: `String`) - Path to GraphQL Endpoint (default: /graphql)
-* `browser` -  - Path to the browser that will be used by `mesh serve` to open a playground window in development mode This feature can be disable by passing `false` One of:
+* `browser` -  - Path to the browser that will be used by `mesh serve` to open a playground window in development mode This feature can be disabled by passing `false` One of:
   * `String`
   * `Boolean`
 * `customServerHandler` (type: `String`) - If you want to use a custom GraphQL server, you can pass the path of the code file that exports a custom Mesh Server Handler